 In the Business Model is possible to define new relationships between Business Classes that are not inherited from the physical foreign keys.
 The Business Relationships are divided in two types:

-- Inbound: relationships that have the selected Business Class as a target (so they are entering); - Outbound: relationships that have the selected Business Class as a source (so the starts from).
+• Inbound: relationships that have the selected Business Class as a target (so they are entering);

-Fig. 5.255: Add calculated fields.
+Fig. 5.274: Add calculated fields.